Digitalization of Industrial Manufacturing: Outlook for 2021

 By 2027, the global HMI market is projected to grow to $8,77 billion with technologies including artificial intelligence and IoT fostering the growth of this market.

 HMI terminals enable more convenient, safe, and cost-effective communication between the machine and the operator, providing timely alerts, operational guidance, and easy programming experience for connected systems such as I/O and PLC applications.
-So that instead of calling an industrial engineering specialist, operators can fine-tune machinery performance or an entire system using graphical, user-friendly interfaces and controllers.
+So that instead of calling an Industrial Engineering Specialist, operators can fine-tune machinery performance or an entire system using graphical, user-friendly interfaces and controllers.

 HMI SCADA solutions, in particular, are growing in demand.
 Given the rapid rate of digitization across factory flows, most operators now demand more consolidated interfaces for centrally monitoring all the equipment performance, exercising control, or tuning the settings.
 Many operations now require remote monitoring.
 HMI/SCADA solutions provide your teams with web-based interfaces and mobile apps for controlling the operations at a distance.
 Such setup leads to significant operational advantages.